Demonstration of the conversion pipeline using time-resolved ARPES data stored on Zenodo#

 3. Step:#

 Next, the detected peak positions and bias voltages are used to determine the calibration function.
-This can be either done by fitting the functional form d2/(t-t0)2 via lmfit (“lmfit”), or using a polynomial approximation (“lstsq” or “lsqr”).
-Here, one can also define a reference id, and a reference energy.
-Those define the absolute energy position of the feature used for calibration in the “reference” trace, at the bias voltage where the final measurement has been performed.
-The energy scale can be either “kinetic” (decreasing energy with increasing TOF), or “binding” (increasing energy with increasing TOF).
+Essentially, the functional Energy(TOF) is being determined by either least-squares fitting of the functional form d2/(t-t0)2 via lmfit (method: “lmfit”), or by analytically obtaining a polynomial approximation (method: “lstsq” or “lsqr”).
+The parameter ref_energy is used to define the absolute energy position of the feature used for calibration in the calibrated energy scale. energy_scale can be either “kinetic” (decreasing energy with increasing TOF), or “binding” (increasing energy with increasing TOF).

-After calculating the calibration, all traces corrected with the calibration are plotted ontop of each other, the calibration function together with the extracted features is plotted.
+After calculating the calibration, all traces corrected with the calibration are plotted ontop of each other, and the calibration function (Energy(TOF)) together with the extracted features is being plotted.

 [22]:

-# Eref can be used to set the absolute energy (kinetic energy, E-EF) of the feature used for energy calibration (if known)
+# Eref can be used to set the absolute energy (kinetic energy, E-EF, etc.) of the feature used for energy calibration (if known)

 # the lmfit method uses a fit of (d/(t-t0))**2 to determine the energy calibration